There is Hope Malawi

 OM works in every region of the world, their aim is to motivate and equip Christians to share God's love, and to strengthen and plant churches especially in areas where Christ is least known.

-We have a couple of personal links with OM in the UK and adopted them as a mission partner in 2017.
+We have a personal link through Simon Lunt, who work sfor OM and is based in the UK.
+We adopted them as mission partners in 2017.

 YWAM London Urban Key